dustinpfister/blog_posts/_posts/threejs-examples-svg-movement.md

 ## 1 - Some basic draft examples of what I want to happen

 When I start an idea for a project like this often th first step is to create one or more fairly basic examples where I just want to get the core idea up and running first.
-Once I get the very general idea working then it is often just a procreess of creating a module form of what I made, add new features, and refine the features that are all ready working.
-In this seciton I will then be going over tthese draft examples of an svg movement module then.
+Once I get the very general idea working then it is often just a process of creating a module form of what I made, add new features, and refine the features that are all ready working.
+In this section I will then be going over these draft examples of an SVG movement module then.

 ### 1.1 - Getting the xz array values